Louis MacNeice (1907-64)

 Autumn Sequel (1954) is a long poem in twenty-six terza-rima cantos sounding a ‘Fanfare for the makers, who compose / A book of words or deeds’ (‘Gwilym’ for Dylan Thomas [II, XVII, XX], ‘Gorman’ for W. R. Rodgers, ‘Maguire’ for Belfast artist George MacCann, and ‘Boyce’ for Dodds);

 W. B. Yeats calls MacNeice ‘an extreme radical’ in a letter to Dorothy Wellesley, 20 Oct.
-1935; Letters on Poetry, 1964, p.36); see also extracts from McNeice’s See also Louis MacNeice, Poetry of W. B. Yeats (London: Faber 1941) [See full-text version in RICORSO Library, “Criticism > Major Authors > Yeats”, via index, or direct.)
+1935; Letters on Poetry, 1964, p.36); see also extracts from McNeice’s See also Louis MacNeice, Poetry of W. B. Yeats (London: Faber 1941) [See full-text copy in RICORSO Library, “Criticism > Major Authors > Yeats”, via index, or direct.)

 Stephen Spender complained that he tried ‘vainly much of the time to penetrate the centre of MacNeice’s sensibility.’
 (Quoted in Alan Riordan, review of Peter McDonald, ed.
 Collected Poems, in Books Ireland, April 2007, p.73.)